Donald Ziraldo

 Donald J.P.
 Ziraldo is a Canadian winemaker and businessman, and a Member of the Order of Canada.
-He and his partner Karl J. Kaiser have often been cited as two of the most important figures in Canadian wine history.
+He and his partner Karl Kaiser have often been cited as two of the most important figures in Canadian wine history.
 He and Kaiser have been credited with starting the first winery in Canada since Prohibition as founders of Inniskillin Winery in Niagara, Canada.

 Inniskillin winery

 In the spring of 1974, Ziraldo was determined to start a winery after he and Karl Kaiser, an Austrian-born wine-maker who had immigrated to Canada a few years earlier, found the wines in Ontario to be "undrinkable".
 Ziraldo got permission to obtain a winery license from Major-General George Kitching, who was the chairman of the Liquor Licensing Board of Ontario.
 Along with Kaiser, they worked together for 30 years to establish Inniskillin and put Canadian wines, which were virtually unknown at the time, on the world wine map.

 Their most well-known accomplishment was winning the coveted Grand prix d'honneur at Vinexpo, France in 1989 for the Inniskillin Vidal icewine.
 Ziraldo would be the man to create an internationally recognized Canadian wine category with Icewine.
 Today, Canada is one of the world's largest producers of Icewine and sells a significant quantity to the Asian markets, largely due to the efforts of Ziraldo's marketing over the past 30 years.